smtp2go-oss/smtp2go-php/README.md

 ### Sending email using a template
 https://app-us.smtp2go.com/settings/templates/

-This example is for the example template "User Welcome"
+This sample code is for the example template "User Welcome"

 ```php
 use SMTP2GO\ApiClient;